brevzin/brevzin.github.io/_posts/2025-05-24-reflection-ts.md

 In the value-based reflection model, `^^E` gives us a unique value for each entity, with uniqueness defined exactly how we need it.
 So we simply need to lift that into a type.

-The other fundamental piece we need is an object sequence, which I will just just implement as a type-list (although I will not rely on it being such — I will elaborate on this shortly):
+The other fundamental piece we need is an object sequence, which I will just just implement as a type-list (even though, as mentioned, it's not specified as such):

 ```cpp
 namespace std::reflect {